Emily Wheelock Reed

 Emily Wheelock Reed (Nov 4,1910 – May 19, 2000) was a librarian in Alabama who served as director of the Alabama Public Library Service Division during the civil rights movement.
 She stood up to segregationists seeking to remove books such as the 1958 Garth Williams children's book, The Rabbits' Wedding, from state libraries.

 Early life, education, and career

 Emily Wheelock Reed was born in Asheville, North Carolina, in 1910.
 A year following her birth, her family moved to the Midwest, where she was raised and educated in Culver, Indiana.
 She received her undergraduate degree from Indiana University Bloomington in 1937, where she was a member of Phi Beta Kappa.
 She completed her library degree at the University of Michigan.

-Over the span of her career, Reed worked in various librarian capacities for numerous public and academic libraries including the University of Michigan, Florida State University, the Detroit Public Library, Hawaii State Public Library System in Kauai County, the State Library of Louisiana, Alabama Public Library Service Division, the District of Columbia Public Library System, and the Enoch Pratt Free Library in Baltimore.
+Over the span of her career, Reed worked in various librarian capacities for numerous public and academic libraries including the University of Michigan, Florida State University, the Detroit Public Library, Hawaii State Public Library System in Kauaʻi County, the State Library of Louisiana, Alabama Public Library Service Division, the District of Columbia Public Library System, and the Enoch Pratt Free Library in Baltimore.